Pacific Coast race riots of 1907: Riots

 The riots consisted primarily of three major riots, occurring in San Francisco, Bellingham, and Vancouver.

 The San Francisco riot began May 20, 1907 and continued for several days.
-Led by Californian nativists who violently attacked Japanese immigrants with the goal of socio-economic exclusion and school segregation, these violent riots led to a series of negotiations between the governments of the United States, Canada, and Japan, which culminated with the Gentlemen's Agreement.
+Led by Californian nativists who violently attacked Japanese immigrants with the goal of socio-economic exclusion and school segregation, these violent riots led to a series of negotiations between the governments of the United States, Canada, and Japan, which culminated with a Gentlemen's Agreement.
 The Japanese government agreed to not issue passports for entry into the United States to any laborers, skilled or unskilled, if they had not previously entered the United States.

 Later that year, the Bellingham riot occurred on September 4, 1907.
 Asian immigrants to Bellingham were employed at far lower wages than White workers, adding to existing economic and racial hostilities in the community, as White workers feared that the South Asian immigrants would displace them.

 Just two days later, the Vancouver riot spanned September 7–8, ultimately as a response to White concerns with the growing Asian population over the summer of 1907.
 The riots resulted in restrictive legislation.
 From 1907 to 1908, 2,623 Indian and South Asian immigrants entered Canada.
 The following years, from 1908 to 1909, the number fell to only 6.